peraro/finiteflow/README.md

-FiniteFlow uses the CMake build system, which comes preinstalled on many systems, or can be installed with available package managers for most Linux distrubutions and using Homebrew for macOS.
+FiniteFlow uses the CMake build system, which comes preinstalled on many systems, or can be installed with available package managers for most Linux distributions and using Homebrew for macOS.
 Binary installers for several operating systems, as well as additional information, can be found at [https://cmake.org/](https://cmake.org/).